rollbar/blog/source/_posts/2013-07-12-Async-nodejs-API-server-testing.markdown

 ## A simple Vows test

 Vows works just as you'd expect it to, except when it doesn't.
-More on that later...
+More on that later…

 ``` javascript
 var vows = require('vows');